Quantum Error Correction with Superpositions of Squeezed Fock States

 {Being a superposition of a finite number of Fock states, discrete bosonic codes exhibit a simple structure especially if they are tailored to correct a small number of errors.
-Nevertheless, this apparent simplicity does not translate into trivial schemes to prepare and control these states as addressing a few Fock states requires a fine-tuned control of a quantum system.} {On the other hand, continuous bosonic codes, such as the squeezed cat or the GKP code, might offer certain advantages for state preparation or control owing to their structure which relies on displacement and squeezing operations available and easy to implement in different quantum technologies, such as superconducting circuits or trapped ions~\cite{Lescanne2020May,Putterman2025Feb,Sivak2023Apr}.
-Noteworthy, this class of codes typically relies on codewords which are strictly not orthogonal and therefore, one needs to choose parameter regimes in which orthogonality is approximately satisfied.
-Despite some possible advantages in their structure as compared to their discrete counterparts, existing continuous bosonic codes perform poorly in correcting errors that involve both single-photon loss and dephasing~\cite{Matsuura2020Sep,Albert2018Mar,Fukui2023Oct}.} For example, squeezed cat codes are limited to correcting either single-photon loss or dephasing errors independently, while squeezed Fock codewords are inherently nonorthogonal and exhibit diminished performance, particularly at low squeezing levels~\cite{supplement,PhysRevX.13.021004,PhysRevA.107.032423,Korolev2024Oct,Albano2002Sep}.
-Developing orthogonal bosonic codes capable of simultaneously correcting both photon loss and dephasing at experimentally feasible squeezing levels is essential for scalable bosonic quantum computing.
+Nevertheless, this apparent simplicity does not translate into trivial schemes to prepare and control these states, as addressing a few Fock states requires a fine-tuned control of the quantum system.
+Moreover, continuous bosonic codes, such as the squeezed cat or the GKP code, might offer certain advantages for state preparation or control owing to their structure which relies on displacement and squeezing operations {that can be readily implemented in various quantum platforms, such as superconducting circuits, optical systems, and trapped ions}~\cite{Campagne-Ibarcq2020Aug,Fluhmann2019Feb,Hastrup2022Apr}.
+Noteworthy, this class of codes typically relies on codewords which are strictly not orthogonal, and therefore one needs to choose parameter regimes in which orthogonality is approximately satisfied.
+Despite some potential advantages in their structure as compared to their discrete counterparts, {existing continuous bosonic codes are typically not tailored to simultaneously address single-photon loss and dephasing}~\cite{Joshi2021Apr,Terhal2020Jul,PhysRevA.106.022431}.} For example, squeezed cat codes are limited to correcting either single-photon loss or dephasing errors independently; while squeezed Fock codewords are inherently nonorthogonal and thus exhibit diminished performance, particularly at low squeezing levels~\cite{supplement,PhysRevX.13.021004,Bashmakova2025Sep,PhysRevA.107.032423,Korolev2024Oct,Albano2002Sep}.
+Developing strictly orthogonal bosonic codes, capable of simultaneously correcting both photon loss and dephasing at experimentally feasible squeezing levels, is therefore essential for scalable bosonic quantum computing.